percona/percona-xtradb-cluster/doc/source/howtos/haproxy.rst

      and a config for ``xinetd``
   *  **mysqlchk** (located in :file:`/etc/xinetd.d`) on each node

-Both scripts are available in binaries and source distributions of |PXC|.
+Both scripts are available in binaries and source distributions of Percona XtraDB Cluster.

 Change the :file:`/etc/services` file by adding the following line on each node::